LAUS Open is underway at Oakmont Country Club, Oakmont, Pennsylvania, near Plum.

 He can overcome the 11-point deficit.

-But then they go on to say, and it's it's right here in the headline, Trumpism is winning.
+But then they go on to say, and it's right here in the headline, Trumpism is winning.

 Now we'll have to see about Donald Trump himself.